davidcelis/recommendable/README.markdown

 Your user might want to maintain a list of items to try later but still receive new recommendations.
 For this, you can use Recommendable::StashedItems.
 Note that adding an item to a user's stash will remove it from their list of recommendations.
+Additionally, an item can not be stashed if the user already likes or dislikes it.

 ``` ruby
 movie_to_watch_later = Movie.create(:title => 'The Descendants', :year => 2011)